3D Printing at the Library

 I’m a teacher at a Glen Ellyn school and would like my students to receive a demo.
 What should I do?

-We would love to work with you.
-Contact us at firstname.lastname@example.org and staff will be in touch about scheduling a visit.
+Staff would love to work with you.
+Contact us at email@example.com and someone will be in touch about scheduling a visit.

 I’m a Glen Ellyn business owner and would like to design a 3D print as a model for a product I’m designing.
 Can I use your library’s services?

 3D printing services for organizations are evaluated on a case-by-case basis.
-Please contact us at email@example.com for additional questions regarding your print.
+Please email firstname.lastname@example.org for additional questions regarding your print.

 Using The 3D Printer FAQs

 How do I design my own project?